bamegraf-bit/Framework-Verification/README.md

 # Framework-Verification
 # Independent Numerical Verification of the Sequeira-Martínez Operator-Informational Framework (2025)

-This repository provides the **first independent numerical verification** of the operator-informational framework for consciousness developed by philosopher **Juan Pablo Sequeira Martínez** in his 2025 preprints.
+This repository provides the **first independent numerical verification** of the operator-informational framework for consciousness.

 Using standard tools like QuTiP (quantum optics toolbox) and basic Python, we reproduce and confirm his core predictions:
 - **Universal emotional patterns** as equivalence classes [σ]∼ (invariants like von Neumann entropy, Fisher metric).